 1 kg sugar

-Seal and store: Close the lid and keep the jar in a cool, dark place.
-Avoid direct sunlight.
+Seal and store: Seal the jar and store it in a cool, dark place, away from direct sunlight.

 Strain and bottle: Once fully extracted, strain the syrup into clean bottles or jars.
 Discard or reuse the leftover plums if desired.